yash04747/docs/docs/configuration/global_arguments.md

 ## open_expanded
 **Default**: `'open_expanded' => false`

-This variable determines if the options panel sidebar is to be displayed.
-This may be useful for an options panel with only one section.
+This variable determines if the option panel sidebar is to be displayed.
+This may be useful for an option panel with only one section.

 ## opt_name
 **Default**: `'opt_name' => 'redux_demo'`